Read This First

 Prompt 2: Can it be coherently argued that the person treating others well in the absence of a moral system has a character superior to the moralist even by the moralist’s own standard?

-The section works by contrast: Definition of Moral Virtue as a defining term, Autonomy and Authenticity as a load-bearing piece, and The Moral Value of Spontaneous Good Actions as a load-bearing piece.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Definition of Moral Virtue as a defining term, Autonomy and Authenticity as a load-bearing piece, and The Moral Value of Spontaneous Good Actions as a load-bearing piece.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Definition of Moral Virtue distinct from Autonomy and Authenticity.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Definition of Moral Virtue distinct from Autonomy and Authenticity.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 If the person acts well without the external pressure of a moral code, their actions stem from a genuine desire to help others.
 This could be seen as a purer form of good compared to the moralist who might be motivated by fear of punishment or social pressure.